wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 Used to trigger the publish action.

-## mw.cx.search.link

-This is fired when a link title is searched in tools search box.
-The search string is passed as an argument.
-Example subscribers are link and dictionary tools.

 ## mw.cx.search.word

 This is fired when a word is searched in the tools search box.